InftyAI/Manta/README.md

 _Name Story: the inspiration of the name `Manta` is coming from Dota2, called [Manta Style](https://dota2.fandom.com/wiki/Manta_Style), which will create 2 images of your hero just like peers in the P2P network._

+**We're reframing the Manta to make it a general distributed cache system with POSIX promise**, the current capacities are still available with the latest v0.0.4 release.
+Let's see what will happen.

 ## Architecture